QuentinSoubeyran/pheres/README.md

 ExampleJSONable.Decoder.loads(jstring)
 ```

-The main sell for JSONable classes is that they are fully *typed*.
-Type error will be detected early on during JSON decoding, and their exact location in the file or string reported.
+JSONable classes is that they are fully *typed*.
+Type errors will be detected early on during JSON decoding, and their exact location in the file or string reported.

-JSONable classes are fully compatible with the rest of the module, including as type-hint for future JSONable class definition.
-You can therefore describe a whole typed json in python.
-JSONable classes are also fully compatible with dataclasses from the `dataclasses` builtin module.

-This work really well for configuration file, for instance.
-You can declare the different parts of your configuration file are JSONable class, using the attributes. *Pheres* handles the deserialization for you.
-You then use methods to access and/or process your file.
+JSONable classes are fully compatible with [dataclasses](https://docs.python.org/3/library/dataclasses.html) and can be nested.
+This provides a powerfull API to define structured data as python classes whose methods use/handle the data. *Pheres* will provide seamless loading and dumping to JSON.
+The obvious example are configuration files.

 ### Serializing

-Just call the `to_json()` method of your JSONable class.
-If you need to encode, `pheres.JSONableEncoder` does that for you.
-Use it as the encoder `json.dumps(..., cls=pheres.JSONableEncoder)`.
-Or you can use `pheres.dumps()` that uses it by default.
+JSONable classes automatically gain a `to_json()` method, that return a python object suitable for `json.dump()`. `pheres.JSONableEncoder` can encode JSONable classes to string when used in `json.dumps(..., cls=pheres.JSONableEncoder)` and `pheres.dumps()` defaults to that encoder.

 ### Deserialization

-Pheres is really useful for deserializing complex typed data: all JSONable class can be easily deserialized from JSON, including from files.
-All deserialization are __completely typed__: if the JSON has a string were an array is required, or is missing a key to properly define your complex JSONable class, Pheres will find out exactly were the problem is (as in, the line and column in the file were things got wrong).

-You can deserialize:
-- With `json.load` or `loads`, by providing the `json.JSONDecoder` subclass built into each JSONable class.
-You need to deserialize a complex type, `MyComplexConfig`, with recursive definitions ?
-It's as easy as `json.load(file, cls=MyComplexConfig.Decoder)`
-- As a shortcut to the above, each JSONable class have methods `from_json_file`, `from_json_str` and `from_json` that do just that, shorter
-- Or you can use `pheres.jsonable_hook()` as the `object_hook` argument of `json.load()`.
-This hook will recognize and convert any JSONable class present in the JSON.
-It finds the correct type by examining the keys and the types. `pheres.load()` uses that hook by default, so its quicker to use

-The (little) price for that easy deserialization, is that you cannot declare JSONable class that have common representation (unless they are subclasses of each other).
-See the wiki for details.
+All JSONable class can be deserialized from JSON object, string or files using the `from_josn()` method of any JSONable class.
+Deserialization is __typed__: values are type-checked against the type hint used in the definition, and errors are reported.

+Additionally, *Pheres* provides a `jsonable_hook` to pass to `json.load()` (or `pheres.load` directly) that detects any JSONable class serialization in the JSON and replace them by a proper instance.
+The drawbacks is that JSONable classes cannot have serialization that could correspond to more than a class, but *Pheres* provides mechanism to resolve such conflicts.

 ## Typing for JSON

-Pheres provides utilities to inspect and test the types of JSON object, such as `typeof`, `typecheck` and `is_json`.
-It also provides utilities for working with type-hints themselves: `normalize_json_tp` and `have_common_value` work on type hints objects.
+Pheres provides utilities to inspect and validate the types of JSON object, such as `typeof()`, `typecheck()` and `is_json()`.
+It also provides utilities for working with type-hints themselves.

 ## Various Utilities

-There are also useful small functions, such as `get`, `has` and `set` that accept several keys (`int` or `str`) at once and can navigate in python JSON object.
+There are also useful small functions, such as `get`, `has` and `set` that accept nested keys (`int` or `str`) at once and can navigate in python JSON object.
 Those are ultimately `dict`s and `list`s, but creating a key-value down an arborescent in one go is convinient.

 The function `flatten`, `expand` and `compact` provide transformation on JSON objects to make handling them easier in certain contexts.